The Rampion 2 proposal has been approved

 The Planning Inspectorate have given West Sussex County Council the challenging task of managing the inevitable traffic chaos in Cowfold, along the A272 and Kent Street, a minor single-track lane.

-We have joined forces with the Protect Coastal Sussex group who are working to highlight the damage which would be caused to the South Downs, the heritage coast and to precious marine wildlife.
+Protect Coastal Sussex continue to highlight the damage which will be caused to the South Downs, the heritage coast and to precious marine wildlife.
 You can read more on their campaign here https://www.protectcoastalsussex.org/ .
 They like us are not against green energy.
-They have produced good evidence to show that the turnings and planned cable route through the downs are in the wrong place and that viable alternatives exist.
+They have produced good evidence to show that the turbines and planned cable route through the downs are in the wrong place and that viable alternatives exist.

-So that we can thank you, and keep you updated please sign up to receive our emails, by contacting us on cowfoldvrampion@gmail.com or click on the link at the top of the front page.
+If you have any question or so that we can keep you updated please sign up to receive our emails, by contacting us on cowfoldvrampion@gmail.com or click on the link at the top of the front page.

-If you live, work or are just passing through Cowfold and are going to be affected by the added congestion and traffic control measures resulting from the proposed construction of a 3 storey sub- station and it's associated infrastructure.
+If you live, work or are just passing through Cowfold you are going to be affected by the added congestion and traffic control measures resulting from the construction of a 3 storey sub- station and it's associated infrastructure.

 In order to help meet the green energy demands of this country, Rampion want to build another offshore windfarm and connect it to the main substation at Wineham via a cable.
 This will come via a smaller substation where the voltage will be increased to the 400 kv required to connect to the main substation.
 There is already a Rampion 1 substation adjacent to the bigger Wineham substation.
 The substation is the only onshore part of the project which will remain above ground when it is finished.
 It is projected that the work will take up to 6 years to complete.